byahmedali/byahmedali.github.io/_pages/activities.md

 ---
 layout: collection
-title: "Publications"
+title: "Activities"
-permalink: /publications/
+permalink: /activities/
-collection: publications
+collection: activities
 entries_layout: grid
 classes: wide
 author_profile: true
 ---

-Explore my research publications.
-Click on any publication to access detailed abstracts and full-text links.
+Explore my academic and professional activities.
+Click on any activity to learn more about my engagements and experiences.